upros/ATLS/draft-friel-tls-atls.md

 - leverage TLS stacks and handshake protocols thus avoiding introducing new software or protocol dependencies in clients and applications
 - reuse TLS {{RFC5246}} {{RFC8446}} and DTLS {{RFC6347}} {{I-D.ietf-tls-dtls13}} specifications,
 - do not mandate constraints on how the TLS stack is configured or used,
-- be forward compatible with future TLS versions, and
+- be forward compatible with future TLS versions including new developments such as compact TLS {{I-D.rescorla-tls-ctls}}, and
-- ensure that are as simple as possible.
+- ensure that the design is as simple as possible.

 # Architecture Overview